WhitehillGroup/docs/docs/jsm/faq.md

 Please visit [this](./index.md#getting-started) page for more information.

 ### I can't seem to download my products, why is this? {#cannot-download}
 We don't know why, but some browsers refuse to download files from Discord.
-You can always try another browser to get around the issue, such as Chrome or Opera.
+You can always try another browser to get around the issue, such as Chrome or Firefox.
 This issue has been commonly reported on Microsoft Edge.

 ### How can I buy a product with real-life currency? {#real-currency}
 Please create a ticket for instructions on paying.
 Remember - you will need to convert the money to the appropriate currency which is usually done automatically.
 We do not actively provide non-manual purchases, however this is a feature planned for future releases of [Axon](https://axon.whitehill.club).